 How to order!

-The best way to start this process is to lay all of your documents and letters on to a large table.
-You will want to make sure that you have the space in order to clearly see what you are working with.
+The best way to start this process is to lay all of your documents and letters on a large table.
+You will want to make sure that you have the space to see what you are working with.

-The best way to order all of this is obviously chronologically, starting with the earliest date to the most recent.
+The best way to order all of this is chronological, starting with the earliest date to the most recent.